Madagascars Parliamentary Chief Calls For Suspension Of Presidential Election - UrduPoint

 The Indian Ocean island nation has been shaken by a fierce battle between President Andry Rajoelina, who is running for re-election, and most opposition leaders.

-Opposition candidates have led near daily, unauthorised marches in Antananarivo, for more than a month, protesting at what they have called an "institutional coup" to favour the incumbent.
+Eleven out of 13 opposition candidates have led near daily, unauthorised marches in Antananarivo, for more than a month, protesting at what they have called an "institutional coup" that favours the incumbent.

 The demonstrations have been regularly met by a strong police presence.